-- 5. (1) Subject to subsection (2), an insurer or an insurance broker, if a company, shall not be licensed under this Ordinance to carry on and may not carry on any class of insurance business unless it has made the deposit with a financial institution in the Islands, approved by the Commission, the prescribed deposit, which deposit shall be held to the order or on behalf of the Commission. - (2) The Commission may, in its discretion, decide if an insurance broker, having regard to the prescribed criteria, is required to make the deposit. - (3) The deposit which is required to make under subsection (1) shall be in the form of cash. - (4) A deposit made by or on behalf of a company pursuant to subsection (1) shall be deemed to form part of the assets of the company.
+5. (1) Subject to subsection (2), an insurer or an insurance broker, shall not be licensed under this Ordinance to carry on and may not carry on any class of insurance business unless it has made the deposit with a financial institution in the Islands, approved by the Commission, the prescribed deposit, which deposit shall be held to the order or on behalf of the Commission.

-(5) All interest accruing due on any amount deposited pursuant to subsection (1) shall be paid to the depositor concerned, on the authority of the Commission.
+- (2) The Commission may, in its discretion, decide if an insurance broker, having regard to the prescribed criteria, is required to make the deposit. - (3) The deposit which is required to be made under subsection (1) shall be in the form of cash or prescribed securities. - (4) A deposit made by or on behalf an insurer or an insurance broker pursuant to subsection (1) shall be deemed to form part of the assets thereof. - (5) All interest accruing due on any amount deposited pursuant to subsection (1) shall form part of the restricted deposit.